tc39/proposal-smart-pipelines/readme.md

 (a, b, ...c, d) |> f(#, x, ...) |> g;
 ```
 The pipeline also binds an array to a rest topic reference `...` within the
-pipeline body.
+pipeline step.
 The array contains the arguments of the pipeline head that were
 not bound to any other topic reference.

 <td>